renewablebermagui/renewablebermagui.github.io/index.md

 ---
 ## Know Your Energy Bill Workshop - recap & resources

-Thanks to everyone for coming to our Know Your Energy Bill workshop on August 24th, with David Neyle.
+Thanks to everyone for coming to our <b>Know Your Energy Bill workshop<b> on August 24th, with David Neyle.
 We loved everyone's engagement in the presentation and hands on session, and hope you got a lot out of it.
-We've made the resources from the workshop available for download from our [Resources](/resources){:target="_blank"} page.
+And in a case you missed it, the workshop presentation and factsheet are available on our [Resources](/resources){:target="_blank"} page.

 <img src="img/wshop1_fullview.jpg" alt="Know Your Energy Bill workshop and delicious Honorbread catering">

-Keep an eye out for our next workshop on October 19th - on Home Batteries!
+Keep an eye out for our next workshop on <b>October 19th - on Home Batteries</b>!
 Hope to see you there.

 ## About Renewable Bermagui